DataDog/dd-trace-java/CONTRIBUTING.md

 ## Requirements

-To build the full project from the command line:
+To build the full project:

 * JDK version 8 must be installed.
 * JDK version 11 must be installed.